Eeems-Org/remarkable.guide/src/faqs.rst

 SSH over USB on the device is much faster than SSH over wifi.

-Why do some changes not persist on the reMarkable Paper Pro?
+Why do some changes not persist on the reMarkable Paper Pro or Paper Pro Move?
 ============================================================

-The reMarkable Paper Pro has the root filesystem marked as read only, and certain folders have `overlays <https://en.wikipedia.org/wiki/OverlayFS>`_ where any changes will not persist between reboots.
+The reMarkable Paper Pro and Paper Pro Move have the root filesystem marked as read only, and certain folders have `overlays <https://en.wikipedia.org/wiki/OverlayFS>`_ where any changes will not persist between reboots.

 To make the root filesystem read-write: